Russia's onslaught continues amid optimism over talks - NewsBreak

 The Russian defense ministry denied bombing the theater or anywhere else in Mariupol on Wednesday.

-In Kyiv, residents huddled in homes and shelters amid a citywide curfew that runs until Thursday morning, as Russian troops shelled areas in and around the city, including a residential neighborhood 2.5 kilometers (1.5 miles) from the presidential palace.
+In Kyiv, residents huddled in homes and shelters during a citywide curfew that was set to run until Thursday morning, as Russian troops shelled areas in and around the city, including a residential neighborhood 2.5 kilometers (1.5 miles) from the presidential palace.
 A 12-story apartment building in central Kyiv erupted in flames after being hit by shrapnel.

 And 10 people were killed while standing in line for bread in the northern city of Chernihiv, the Ukrainian General Prosecutor’s Office said.